How to Register a Death in Scotland

 Tell Us Once Scotland

-You'll receive information about using Tell Us Once to notify government departments, though the service works slightly differently in Scotland.
+You'll receive information about using Tell Us Once to notify government departments, though the service works slightly differently in Scotland compared to the rest of the UK.

 Key Differences from England and Wales